preludeorg/community/docs/operator/plugins/sliver.md

 ---

-First, go the setting and click on Sliver plugin to install it.
+First, go Settings and click on Sliver plugin to install it.
 Next, you must install the mTLS certificates from Sliver.
 Grab the 3 required certificates from the system where you've installed Sliver:

 - ~/.sliver/certs/mtls-server-ca-cert.pem
 - ~/.sliver/certs/mtls-server-ca-key.pem